 After university I worked as a Drama teacher in a London comprehensive, working to bring out the best in students from challenging backgrounds.
 I have grown a passion for enabling people to believe in and act on what is possible for them.
 As a senior manager at the school, I became an expert in state management - both my own and often that of others, particularly when facing highly charged situations and extremely challenging behaviours.

 My interest in learning more about resilience, communication and sustained high performance led me to become a performance coach.
 I now work with leaders and their teams in both Education and Business to enable them build and sustain the most useful practices and help them be more successful.
-I am committed to my own learning and performance challenges last year this took the form of my first marathon.
-This year’s challenge involves the piano and a mud run - though not at the same time!
+I love to combine my passion for education, communication and performance with volunteering through my work as a governor of my fantastic local Special School and as Chair and Speaker Coach for TEDx Royal Tunbridge Wells.

 CI Performance coach